alonitac/DevOpsMay22/tutorials/15_jenkins.md

 1. In the **updated** app directory (`14_yolo5_app`), you are given directory called `tests`.
 This is a common name for the directory containing all unittests files.
 The directory contains a file called `test_allowed_file.py` which implements unittest for the `allowed_file` function in `app.py` file.

-2. Run the unittest locally (you may need to install the following requirements: `pytest`,  `unittest2`), check that all tests are passed:
+2. Run the unittest locally (you may need to install the following requirements: `pytest`), check that all tests are passed:
 ```shell
 python3 -m pytest --junitxml results.xml tests
 ```